 An endodontist is a root canal treatment specialist who performs root canals exclusively.
 After undergoing undergraduate science training and four years of dental school, these professionals complete an additional two or three years of intensive specialty training to achieve the qualifications necessary to perform all aspects of endodontic treatment.

-Our endodontists are committed to providing attentive, compassionate care to our valued patients throughout Toronto, the GTA, and worldwide.
+Our endodontists are committed to providing complete care to our patients throughout Toronto, the GTA, and worldwide.

 Root Canal Treatment in Toronto: The Benefits

 If the tissue in your tooth becomes infected or inflamed, this can lead to a severe toothache and throbbing sensation.
 Root canal treatment can help relieve painful symptoms such as severe tooth pain and sensitivity to hot and cold temperatures.

 Treatment can also preserve your existing natural teeth, and limit the need for more invasive and time-consuming dental work in the future.